 Lesbian and Gay Liberation in Canada (LGLC) publishes searchable event records of the gay liberation movement online.
-The project has been heavily influenced by the ethos of the Canadian Lesbian and Gay Archives, whose motto is “Keeping Our Stories Alive.”
-Built and maintained by the community it serves, the CLGA was established by Ron Dayman in 1973 out of The Body Politic (later Pink Triangle Press) collective’s papers.
+The project has been heavily influenced by the ethos of the ArQuives (formerly the Canadian Lesbian and Gay Archives), whose motto is “Keeping Our Stories Alive.”
+Built and maintained by the community it serves, The ArQuives were established by Ron Dayman in 1973 out of The Body Politic (later Pink Triangle Press) collective’s papers.
 The Body Politic and other gay liberation periodicals, handbills, and circulars bear important witness to the work of gay liberation activists in the 1960s and 1970s.
 The stories of gay liberation (and the important ways that Canadian gay liberation politics and activism differ from both gay rights politics and activism today and from analogous histories in other countries), will only live on if we, members of the generations that have followed and benefitted from gay liberation, know about the good work of the activists that have preceded us.
 Our hope is that the Lesbian and Gay Liberation in Canada project, and this website in particular, will help support Canadian gay cultural heritage through preservation and transmission.

 The two volumes of Lesbian and Gay Liberation In Canada: A Selected Annotated Chronology (spanning 1964 to 1975 and 1976 to 1981), by Donald W. McLeod, represent two decades’ archival research.
-The LGLC event text, drawn from McLeod’s volumes, was gathered primarily from the archival holdings of the Canadian Lesbian and Gay Archives in Toronto, the Archives gaies du Quebec in Montreal, the Canadian Women's Movement Archives in Ottawa, the University of British Columbia archives and the New York Public Library, further supplemented by personal correspondence, and data gathered from print periodicals and online sources.
+The LGLC event text, drawn from McLeod’s volumes, was gathered primarily from the archival holdings of the Canadian Lesbian and Gay Archives in Toronto, the Archives gaies du Québec in Montreal, the Canadian Women's Movement Archives in Ottawa, the University of British Columbia archives and the New York Public Library, further supplemented by personal correspondence, and data gathered from print periodicals and online sources.
 The data about people, organizations, periodicals, and places builds on McLeod’s text, and incorporates data from other archives, government and personal websites, and commercial research databases.

 This is a history project: the event text represents language used between 1960s and early 1980s.
 Many terms that were used in the past may seem anachronistic or even offensive today.
 We have preserved this language in order to capture, as best as we can, the cultural context for the Canadian gay liberation movement.
 This includes terms that people used to define themselves, as well as terms others used to refer to them.
 Similarly, the project’s contextual essays mix historical language with that contemporary to the 2010s.
 As time goes on, we will not update the 2010s language, not out of a desire to offend future readers as language and the meaning it carries evolves, but rather to leave a record of contemporary thinking about queer lives, politics, and experience.